-We are able to accomplish this work thanks to the generosity of supporters and donors around the world, including sponsors of I12,609 children in Kenya.
+We are able to accomplish this work thanks to the generosity of supporters and donors around the world, including sponsors of over 98,029 children in Kenya.
 World Vision began operations in Kenya in 1974.
 Inspired by Christian values, World Vision serves all people regardless of religion, race, ethnicity or gender.